mdn/content/files/en-us/web/api/fedcm_api/rp_sign-in/index.md

 - Auto-reauthentication didn't happen within the last 10 minutes.
 This restriction is put into place to stop users being auto-reauthenticated immediately after they sign out — which would make for a pretty confusing user experience.
 - The RP hasn't called {{domxref("CredentialsContainer.preventSilentAccess", "preventSilentAccess()")}} after the previous sign in.
 This can be used by an RP to explicitly disable auto-reauthentication if desired.

 When these conditions are met, an attempt to automatically reauthenticate the user starts as soon as the `get()` is invoked.
+If auto-reauthentication is successful, the user will log into the RP site again, without being shown a confirmation prompt, using the same IdP account and validated token as they did before.

+If auto-reauthentication fails, the behavior depends on the `mediation` value that was chosen:

+- `optional`: the user _will_ be shown the dialog box and asked for confirmation again.
+As a result, this option tends to make sense to use on a page where a user journey is not in mid-flow, such an RP sign-in page.
+- `silent`: The `get()` promise will reject and the developer will need to handle guiding the user back to the sign-in page to start the process again.
+This option makes sense on pages where a user journey is in flow and you need to keep them signed in until completion, for example the pages of a checkout flow on an e-commerce website.

-In addition, the {{domxref("IdentityCredential.isAutoSelected")}} property provides an indication of whether the federated sign-in was carried out using auto-reauthentication.
+> **Note:** The {{domxref("IdentityCredential.isAutoSelected")}} property provides an indication of whether the federated sign-in was carried out using auto-reauthentication.
 This is helpful to evaluate the API performance and improve UX accordingly.
 Also, when it's unavailable, the user may be prompted to sign in with explicit user mediation, which is a `get()` call with `mediation: required`.

 ## See also